spsnively/Analysis_with_Twitter_API/README.md

-# Analysis of Trending TV Shows using Twitter API
+# Analysis of Trending TV Guide Shows using Twitter API
 ___

 ### Overview